29-Year-Old Left Wing – Detroit Red Wings

 Darren Helm Contract Information:

-Signed a four-year deal with the Red Wings in June of 2012.
+Signed a five-year, $19.25 million contract extension with the Red Wings in July of 2016.

 To instantly reveal our fantasy analysis of every player – including Darren Helm – simply subscribe now.

 |2016-17 Proj||29||NHL||DET||76||Subscribe now to see our 2016-17 projections for Darren Helm|

 Age is determined on October 1st of each season.No Yes

 Darren Helm: Past News Updates ( ▲ View most recent update )